colts70/-SFH-DFH-Hallucination-fix-Safe-AI-Grounding-Install-Guide/README.md

 7. Static Hosts (GitHub / Netlify / Vercel)

-Just deploy the file at:
+Just deploy:

 public/.well-known/stack

-Then verify URL resolution.
+Then verify the URL resolves as JSON.

 8. How AI Systems Use This (Actual Pipeline)

-A grounding-aware AI should:
+A grounding-aware AI will:

 Resolve DFH/SFH
 GET /.well-known/stack